sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 13. What is an Open Redirect?

-It resides in one of the OWASP Top 10, This happens in a site which does not properly validate parameters that happens during a redirect.
+It resides in one of the OWASP Top 10, this happens in a site which does not properly validate parameters that happens during a redirect.
 For instance; Consider this URL http://www.example.com/login.aspx?redirect=profile.php.
 What an attacker does is that he could use this opportunity to redirect the logged in users to his/her site by crafting a URL like this. http://www.example.com/login.aspx?redirect=http://somemaliciouswebsite.com

 ### 14. How would you rate or rank a vulnerability based on your findings?

 This depends on how much impact the vulnerability could affect your business.
-An example can answer this question., During your audit say you discover XSS and SQLi vulnerabilities.
+An example can answer this question, During an audit say you discover XSS and SQLi vulnerabilities.
 Both are equally dangerous, but in our scenario we rank XSS as the first most since the database that has the SQLi is not a production one and it is just holds some sample data.
 Thus we need to rank a vulnerability based on the risk factor.

 ### 15. What is an Active Directory?
 How does LDAP differs from Active Directory?